 20 Years have passed since the first game events, but despite our stubborn struggle, the aliens have managed to take over the planet.
 During this time, they convinced humanity that they were acting in its favor, thereby gaining a foothold in world governments and decomposing XCOM, the international organization for the fight against aliens.
 Only a few remain willing to fight for their removal and the return of control to human beings, except that all these groups are divided and dispersed throughout the world.

-And here you enter the picture, as the commander, the commander in chief, you will have to manage what is left of XCOM, which in the meantime has become a small guerilla army that includes only a few staff members and a small number of fighters.
-Along with them, you will have to gain control and send troops to missions designed to thwart the ultimate goal of the aliens - the Avatar project, whose purpose is to say, is not exactly to leave humanity in one piece.
+And here you come into the picture, as Commander, Commander-in-Chief, you will have to manage what remains of XCOM, which in the meantime has become a small guerrilla army that includes only a few crew members and a limited number of fighters.
+Along with them, you will need to gain control and send troops to missions aimed at thwarting the aliens' ultimate goal - the Avatar project, which aims to say, is not exactly leaving humanity in one piece.

 As a tiny organization devoid of resources, playfulness takes a turn.
 If the hand of humanity had prevailed before, and the XCOM organization had already received the support of all countries in the world, now the situation is reversed.
 You are the ones who need to slowly bring in groups of insurrection from the world.